The Great Trust Crisis

 For our team, the answer lies in better understanding what trust really is.

 For that we turn to the expert: John Gottman, the famed psychologist and professor emeritus at University of Washington known for his foundational work in relationships.
-Not only did his research result in an entirely new approach to couples therapy, it had ripples far beyond.
+Not only did his research result in an entirely new approach to couples therapy, it had much further reaching implications.
 His groundbreaking methodology allowed researchers to codify and then measure interactions between people in new ways, and has been applied to research not only into marriage but also parent/child relationships, office teamwork, and even soldiers in Iraq.
-That broad application has unearthed elemental truths that now inform broader theories of human relationships.
+That broad application has unearthed elemental truths that now inform larger theories of human relationships.

 And, of course, at the very center of human relationships lies trust.
 Research into its properties and dynamics upend conventional wisdom in many ways.
 Traditionally we think of trust as dependability.
 We trust people that do what they say they will.
 Yet, Gottman says, “Dependability is not enough.
 I can trust you to always be evil.”